Elevating Luxury Living: Advanced Envelope Systems

 Air quality is paramount in a luxury home, and our project incorporates an Active Heat Recovery Ventilator (HRV) to ensure that fresh air circulates without losing heat energy.
 An HRV system exchanges the air inside the house with fresh air from outside, recovering heat from the outgoing air and using it to warm the incoming air in colder months.

 This ventilation method not only provides a constant supply of fresh air but also retains thermal energy that would otherwise be lost, enhancing the home’s overall energy efficiency.
-In Hill Terrace House, the HRV system is a critical component of our green strategy, ensuring that ventilation is both energy-conscious and conducive to a healthy, comfortable living environment.
+The HRV system is a critical component of our green strategy, ensuring that ventilation is both energy-conscious and conducive to a healthy, comfortable living environment.

 Heat Pump Water Heaters: A Sustainable Approach to Hot Water